D-Orbit: History

-D-Orbit was founded in 2011 by Luca Rossettini, currently serving as chief executive officer (CEO), and Renato Panesi, currently serving as chief commercial officer (COO).
+D-Orbit was founded in 2011 by Luca Rossettini, currently serving as chief executive officer (CEO), and Renato Panesi, currently serving as chief commercial officer (CCO).

 The company's initial focus was the development of a smart and autonomous decommissioning motor for satellites and launcher stages called D3 (D-Orbit Decommissioning Device).
 In 2015, the D3 project was partially funded by the European Union under the framework of Horizon 2020.

 This provided the origin of the D-orbit name, being just a contraction of the term "de-orbit", which denotes an orbital manoeuver that pulls a spacecraft out of its operational orbit and inserts it into a reentry trajectory that will eventually cause it to burn up upon atmospheric entry.

 In 2017, the company began the development of ION Satellite Carrier, an orbital transfer vehicle able to host a batch of satellites, transport them across orbits, and release each one of them, individually, into a custom orbital slot and operate third-party payloads.

 The OTV performed its first commercial mission in September 2020.

 In 2022, the company planned to go public via a SPAC with a valuation of $1.4bn, however this was cancelled.

 In June 2022, the company gained an award of around 1.95 million Euros from the European Space Agency though a 'Boost! award'.

+In January 2024, D-Orbit raised €100M in Series C funding, from Marubeni Corporation, Avantgarde, CDP Venture Capital SGR, Seraphim Space, United Ventures, Indaco Venture Partners, Neva SGR SpA, and others.

+On July 10, 2024, D-Orbit established a joint venture in the United States called D-Orbit USA to enter the satellite manufacturing business.
+Mike Cassidy, who formerly founded Apollo Fusion (a satellite electric propulsion startup acquired by Astra in 2021), serves as the chief executive of D-Orbit USA.
+The joint venture plans to develop a satellite bus, capable of accommodating payloads up to 200 kilograms with up to 226 watts of orbital average power (OAP), featuring both chemical and electric propulsion options, and designed for a five-year operational lifespan.

+On September 27, 2024, D-Orbit announced the completion of its €150 million ($166 million) Series C funding round.
+The investment was led by Marubeni Corporation, with participation from existing investors CDP Venture Capital, Seraphim Space Investment Trust, Indaco Venture Partners, Neva SGR, and Primo Ventures, as well as new investors including Avantgarde, Iberis Capital, European Innovation Council (EIC) Fund, Phaistos Investment Fund, Terna Forward, and a consortium led by United Ventures that included the European Investment Bank and European Investment Fund.
+According to a company press release, D-Orbit stated that the new funding would "aid in creating a 'circular space economy', turning space debris into a valuable resource" and that "future advances in in-orbit servicing will enable the collection and recycling of debris in orbit, as well as the manufacture of spacecraft for interplanetary travel."